AsifRizwana12/Movie_Ticket_Booking/README.md

-#Project Title:
+# Project Title:Movie Ticket Booking System Project in Python

 Movie Ticket Booking System Project in Python

-Abstract:
+# Abstract:
 This project basically manages the ticket booking process of a threater, providing an interface to the user to book movie tickets in a more easy way.
 It consists of a login page for validating users and Sign-up option for new users.In this the uer can book, cancel and check Their current Bookings.
 All the bookings are stored in database using Sqlite3.

-Project Type:
+# Project Type:
 web Application

-Technology:
+# Technology:
 Vscode

-Language:
+# Language:
 Python , tkinter toolkit for GUI

-Database:
+# Database:
 MySQL